 4. The Statue of Liberty

 Real: The Statue of Liberty was a gift of friendship from the people of France to the United States in 1886.
 The 151-foot statue is covered in 300 sheets of coin-thin copper.
 The statue represents freedom, inspiration, and hope.
-Interestingly, the man who created another wonder of the world, the Eiffel Tower, Gustave Eiffel was engaged to design the skeletal framework of the Statue of Liberty.
+Interestingly, the man who created another wonder of the world, the Eiffel Tower, Gustave Eiffel, was engaged to design the skeletal framework of the Statue of Liberty.

 Waste to Wonder Park: The 32-foot high Statue of Liberty used approximately 4 tonnes of scrap.
-The tablet in Lady Liberty’s hand is made of metal sheets, the torch is made of the parts of an old bike, and cycle chains form her hair.
+The tablet in Lady Liberty’s hand is made of metal sheets, the torch is made of the parts of an old bike, and the cycle chains form her hair.

 5. The Eiffel Tower

 Real: The Eiffel Tower is a wrought iron lattice tower in Paris, France.
-The tower is named after the engineer Gustave Eiffel, whose company designed and built the tower between 1887 to 1889.
+The tower is named after the engineer Gustave Eiffel, whose company designed and built the tower between 1887 and 1889.
 The tower is more than 1,000 ft tall and is one of the most renowned symbols of Paris.
 Millions of tourists visit to see the structure, and a few of them also go and enjoy the food served at the restaurants located on the first and second levels of the Eiffel Tower.

 6. The Leaning Tower of Pisa